 Video and Audio Lectures in Principles of Macroeconomics

 This is a collection of more than three dozen short YouTube videos, featuring narrated drawings and slides, to illustrate basic concepts in macroeconomics.
+These have been created over the course of more than a decade.

 The videos on this YouTube channel are extracted from lectures in economics and in Managerial Finance, including some made direct to camera.
 They are organised into playlists around different themes including "Macroeconomics - basic models" and "Linear Demand Elasticities".
 The lecturer is based in an unspecified US institution.